 Most of the work was done in collaborations of a global reach, thereby satisfying the ILC goal that the next large experimental HEP project be a world-wide effort by the HEP community.
-However, at this stage it seems that there is a growing imbalance in funding between the three regions; in particular the funding in the Americas and Asia is falling behind the European support, which is itself tight and just adequate.
+However, at this stage it seems that there is a continuing imbalance in funding between the three regions; in particular the funding in the Americas and Asia is falling behind the European support, which is itself tight and will need an enhancement in future to face the engineering challenges.
 This funding situation does not adequately reflect the physicist talents and interests involved in preparation for the ILC, and should be improved and balanced.
-Politically, it is crucial to maintain a regionally balanced representation in the ILC Detector R&D effort.
-A relative decrease of America's impact on the ILC detector R&D program will have negative repercussions on support for the ILC project both in the US, as well as globally.
-A twofold increase will enable the US-ILC R&D community to contribute to the worldwide effort in line with its talents and expertise and to keep leadership positions in areas of current strength.
+Continuing insufficient resources for the ILC detector R&D program e.g. in the Americas will have negative repercussions on support for the ILC project both in the US, as well as globally.
+An increase by approximately a factor of two would enable e. g. the US-ILC R&D community to contribute to the worldwide effort in line with its talents and expertise and to keep leadership positions in areas of current strength.